hhvm/user-documentation/guides/hack/03-async/03-exceptions.md

 In general, async follows this pattern:

 * call an `async` function
-* get a wait handle
+* get an awaitable back
-* `await` the wait handle to get a result
+* `await` the awaitable to get a result

 However, sometimes an async function can throw an exception.
-The good news is that the same exception object that would be thrown in the non-async version of the code is the same that will be returned when you `await` the wait handle.
+The good news is that the same exception object that would be thrown in the non-async version of the code is the same that will be returned when you `await` the awaitable.

 @@ exceptions-examples/basic-exception.php @@

-Using the basic utility functions [`v()`](utility-functions.md) or [`m()`](utility-functions.md) will ignore any successful wait handle results and just throw an exception of one of the wait handle result if one of the results was an exception.
+Using the basic utility functions [`v()`](utility-functions.md) or [`m()`](utility-functions.md) will ignore any successful awaitable results and just throw an exception of one of the awaitable results, if one of the results was an exception.

-@@ exceptions-examples/multiple-waithandle-exception.php @@
+@@ exceptions-examples/multiple-awaitable-exception.php @@

 To get around this, and get the successful results as well, we can use the `asio-utilities` function called [`HH\Asio\wrap()`](link to wrap).
-It takes a wait handle and returns the expected result or the exception if one was thrown.
+It takes an awaitable and returns the expected result or the exception if one was thrown.
 The exception is gives back is of the type `ResultOrExceptionWrapper`.

 ```
 namespace HH\Asio {